gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "But it's not really a game."

 He squatted so that he was no taller than Little Gas.
-"But I can show you something else if you like," he said.
+"I can show you something else if you like," he said.
 He looked left then right,
 as if to make sure no spies or grownups were listening.